Shaurya-ds/Alpha-Nex-FF/replit.md

 - ✅ Maintained file variety while clearly indicating artificial test content
 - ✅ Improved transparency in demo environment for better user understanding

+### August 2025 - Replit Agent to Replit Migration Complete
+- ✅ Successfully migrated project from Replit Agent to standard Replit environment
+- ✅ Created PostgreSQL database for production compatibility and multi-user support
+- ✅ Enhanced landing page design with attractive gradient hero section and animated elements
+- ✅ Removed fake statistics (50K users, 99% accuracy, etc.) and replaced with value propositions
+- ✅ Improved visual appeal with animated icons, card hover effects, and professional gradient backgrounds
+- ✅ Updated call-to-action buttons to direct users to name_entry page for immediate access
+- ✅ Maintained consistent theme and color scheme while making the page more engaging
+- ✅ Fixed all routing issues and environment variable configuration
+- ✅ Platform fully functional on port 5000 with gunicorn workflow

 ### July 2025 - Multi-User Session Fix & Final Migration
 - ✅ Fixed critical multi-user session issue where users' names were overwriting each other
 - ✅ Removed global data reset that was causing existing users to lose their session when new users joined